Trajenta Tablets is a brand of medicine containing the active ingredient linagliptin.

 - severe upper stomach pain radiating to the back, nausea, vomiting, or fever (which may be symptoms of an inflamed pancreas - pancreatitis).

-Tell your doctor if you notice anything else that is making you unwell.
+Tell your doctor or pharmacist if you notice anything else that is making you unwell.
 Other side effects not listed above may also occur in some people.

 After taking Trajenta